 Travel teams will practice 1-2 times per week and have 1-2 games on the weekends.
 There will be one tournament or jamboree scheduled for each team.

 Lacrosse stick: Each girl must have her own lacrosse stick.
 We recommend choosing a stick with an "offset head", which allows for a deeper pocket.
 However, try not to skimp on price, because the quality of stick will make a huge difference in a girls' ability to catch, throw, and cradle.
 We do not want a girl to become frustrated because of a poor stick.

 Mouth guard: Each girl must also have a mouth guard.
-There are several kinds available, but they are all inexpensive ($2-$4), so it would not hurt to have a spare in case one gets lost.
+There are several kinds available.

 The above are the only equipment needs.
 We recommend rubber cleats (i.e. soccer cleats) for footwear, but they are not mandatory.
 It is also advisable that each girl have a water bottle and be dressed appropriately based on weather conditions.